• Skip to main content

 Heidi J. Kim

-Heidi was born in Seoul, Korea and immigrated to the United States with her family as a baby.
+Heidi was born in Seoul, Korea, and immigrated to the United States with her family as a baby.
 She is married to Dr. Alec Campbell and is the proud mom of two adult daughters, Fiona and Kiera.

 Dr. Elisabeth Rain Kincaid

 Elisabeth Rain Kincaid is the Legendre-Soulé Chair of Business Ethics and director of the Center for Ethics and Economic Justice at Loyola, New Orleans.
 She is also an affiliate professor of ethics and moral theology at Nashotah House Theological Seminary.
 Her research focuses on the intersection of legal, theological, and business ethics, especially related to natural law and development of virtue.
 She received her J.D. from the University of Texas School of Law, her M.T.S. from Perkins School of Theology at Southern Methodist University, and her Ph.D. in theology from Notre Dame.
-She has also practiced law at a national law firm and served as a graduate campus minister to law and business students.
-Dr. Kincaid has published numerous scholarly and popular articles and is a regular speaker at academic conferences, churches and other events.
+She has practiced law at a national firm and served as a graduate campus minister to law and business students.
+Dr. Kincaid has published numerous scholarly and popular articles, and is a regular speaker at churches, academic conferences, and other events.
 She is married to the Rev. Thomas Kincaid, and they have two children.

 The Rev. S. Thomas Kincaid III